MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 |  `env/.env.local` | Environment variables file for Teams Toolkit project | The values of each environment variable are consumed or generated during debugging. |
 | `.localConfigs` | Environment variables file for the app code | The values of each environment variable are generated during debugging. |

-For more information on the project folder structure, see [Teams Toolkit project].
+For more information on the project folder structure, see [Teams Toolkit project](https://aka.ms/teamsfx-v5.0-guide#teams-toolkit-project).

 ## See also